 We are identifying novel AAV capsids, the outer viral protein shells that enclose genetic material of a virus payload.
 Our team has developed a proprietary system called TRACERTM (Tropism Redirection of AAV by Cell Type-Specific Expression of RNA) to facilitate the selection of AAV capsids with blood brain barrier, or BBB, crossing and cell-specific transduction properties for particular therapeutic applications.
-The TRACER system is a broadly-applicable, functional RNA-based AAV capsid screening platform that allows for rapid in vivo evolution of AAV capsids with cell-specific transduction properties in wild-type animals.
+The TRACER system is a broadly-applicable, functional RNA-based AAV capsid screening platform that allows for rapid in vivo evolution of AAV capsids with cell-specific transduction properties in multiple species, including non-human primates (NHPs).
 We are also applying the TRACER system towards further capsid variant libraries and selection for tropism and transduction in additional cell and tissue types, such as cardiac and skeletal muscle.
+We are actively engaged in discussions with multiple parties to make novel AAV capsids identified and developed under the TRACER system available to third parties for use in their drug development programs through potential licensing and other arrangements.